arnab15/gallery/readme.md

 - mongodb
 - expressjs
 - ejs
+- cloudinary for storing image in cloud bucket
 - passportjs for cookie and session based authentication
 - multer for file uploading
-- it basicaaly stored the images in server disk after uploading the image
+- it basicaaly stored the images in cloudinary after uploading the image --
 ### how to use it in your local Mechine
 1. clone or download this rero
 2. download and install mongodb and run it in your local devlopment setup